On the largest real root of the independence polynomial of a unicyclic graph

-where $i_k$ is the number of independent sets of size $k$ in $G$.
+\author{Iain Beaton\\ Dept. of Mathematics \& Statistics\ where $i_k$ is the number of independent sets of size $k$ in $G$.
 The roots of $I(G,x)$ are called the \textit{independence roots} of $G$ and they, along with other properties of the independence polynomial, have been subject to much investigation since the introduction of $I(G,x)$ in 1983 by Gutman and Harary \cite{INDFIRST}.
 The independence polynomial generalizes the matching-generating polynomial, but where the latter has all real roots \cite{HEILMANN}, the former has roots dense in $\mathbb{C}$ \cite{INDROOTS}.
-However, when restricting $G$ to the class of clawfree graphs, Chudnovsky and Seymour \cite{Chudnovsky2007} showed that $G$ has all real independence roots.
+However, when restricting $G$ to the class of claw-free graphs, Chudnovsky and Seymour \cite{Chudnovsky2007} showed that $G$ has all real independence roots.
 Moreover, for every graph, the independence root of smallest modulus is always real and in the interval $[-1,0)$ \cite{Csikvari2013}.
 For a graph $G$ let $\xi(G)$ denote the independence root of smallest modulus.
 Note that since $\xi(G)$ is always a negative real number, it is equivalently referred to as the largest real independence root.

 One question of interest is: given a family of graphs, what is the maximum/minimum modulus of an independence root of a graph in that family?
 Linear bounds on the maximum modulus of independence roots of well-covered graphs of fixed order \cite{BDN2000} and respective exponential bounds are known for all graphs and forests of a fixed order \cite{BrownCameron2020}.
-Although the bounds in all cases are tight, it remains unknown which graph or graphs attain the maximum values.
+Although the bounds in all cases are tight asymptotically, it remains unknown which graph (or family of graphs) exactly achieves the maximum values.
 Only recently have bounds on the independence root of smallest modulus in a family of graphs been considered, and in these cases the graphs with this minimum value can be found.
-For example, if $T$ is a tree of order $n$, then Oboudi \cite{Oboudi2018treeroots} showed that $\xi(P_n)\le \xi(T)\le \xi(S_n)$ where $P_n$ and $S_n$ are the path and star of order $n$, respectively.
-It follows from this and another result in \cite{Oboudi2018treeroots} that among all connected graphs $G$ of order $n$, $\xi(P_n)\le \xi(G)\le \xi(K_n)$, where $K_n$ is the complete graph of order $n$.
+For example, if $T$ is a tree of order $n$, then Csikv\'{a}ri~\cite{Csikvari2013posetII} showed, using their remarkable generalized tree shift~\cite{Csikvari2010}, that $\xi(P_n)\le \xi(T)\le \xi(S_n)$ where $P_n$ and $S_n$ are the path and star of order $n$, respectively.
+It follows from this and a result in \cite{Oboudi2018treeroots} that among all connected graphs $G$ of order $n$, $\xi(P_n)\le \xi(G)\le \xi(K_n)$, where $K_n$ is the complete graph of order $n$.
 However, the problem is open for all other families of graphs.